ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 The goal of this document is to explain the logic system in the game [\underline{Trailmakers}](https://store.steampowered.com/app/585420/Trailmakers/).
 It also aims to act as a comprehensive technical reference manual for all related mechanics and behaviours.
 This document also contains a section about commonly used logic circuits and how to make them, to aid in the design and understanding of more complex logic circuits.

-# Settings
+# Logic Blocks

+## Sensors

+Sensors are a group of blocks that measure a physical property, like speed or angle, and create a boolean output based on it.

-## Distance sensor
+### Distance Sensor

+Distance sensors check for objects within a straight line in front of them and a predefined distance.
+Only one half of the detecting face actually detects objects.

+Its settings are shown in figure \ref{fig:SensorDistance} and are as follows:

-- Range: in meters, $1 \text{ block} = 0.25 \text{ m}$
+- Range: in meters ($1 \text{ block} = 0.25 \text{ m}$), determines the maximum distance between an object and the sensor for it to be detected
-  - Distance is measured from the center of the block, and only a single half of the detecting face detects objects
+  - Distance is measured from the center of the block, meaning the distance between the object and the side of the block is half a block ($0.125 \text{ m}$) shorter than the distance measured
-- Output value: from $-1$ to $1$
+- Output value: from $-1$ to $1$, explained in \nameref{output-value}
 - Trigger
-  - Normal: sends an output when it detects something
+  - Normal: sends an output when it detects an object
-  - Inverted: sends an output when it detects nothing
+  - Inverted: sends an output when it doesn't detect an object
 - Outputs

 \begin{figure}[H]